-Re viewer Initials
+Reviewer Initials

+Standard V-F: Supervised practicum must include experience with client/patient populations across the life span and from culturally/linguistically diverse backgrounds.
+Practicum must include experience with client/patient populations with various types and severities of communication and/or related disorders, differences, and disabilities.
+Reviewer Initials

+→ Reviewer should review student clock hours in Exxat and initial next to each standard if met.

+Rubric 12 (Circle score)

+.25 of a a point awarded for eac ch standard (V-C throuç jh V-F) .25 .5 .75 1.0

+Professional Practice Competencies (from CAA 2023 Standards Revisions)

+Accountability y Points:

-Standard V-F: Supervised life span and from cultural client/patient populations with differences, and disabilities iy/linguistically diverse bac with various types and se ckgrounds.
-Practicum mus t include experience with ightarrow Reviewer should review student clock hours in Ex xat and initial next to each standard if met.
-Rubric 12 (Circle score) .25 of a point awarded for each standard (V-C through V-F) .25 .5 .75 1.0 Professional Practice Co mpetencies (from CAA 2 023 Standards Revisions s) Accountability Adhere to the professional codes of ethics, the speech-language pathology scope of practice documents, professional fiduciary responsibility for each client/patient/student served, and federal, state, and institutional regulations and policies related to the profession of speech-language pathology and its services, including compliance with confidentiality issues related to the Health Insurance Portability and Accountability Act (HIPAA) and the Family Educational Rights and Privacy Act (FERPA).
-Differentiate service delivery models based on practice sites (e.g., hospital, school, private practice, etc.).
-Demonstrate an understanding of the effects of their actions and make appropriate changes as needed. ability to communicate Points: responsible manner with team colleagues and other Evidence-Based Practice Points: y evaluate information sou in provision of speech-lang ppropriate populations, and Professional Duty Demonstrate knowledge of one's own role and those of other professions to appropriately assess and address the needs of the individuals and populations served.
-Demonstrate knowledge of the roles and importance of interdisciplinary/interprofessional assessment and intervention and be able to interact and coordinate care effectively with other disciplines and community resources.
-Demonstrate knowledge of the roles and importance of individual and collective (e.g., local, national organizations) advocacy for clients/patients/students' right to care.
-Demonstrate knowledge of the role of the clinical teaching and clinical modeling as well as supervision of students and other support personnel. → Reviewer should award up to 2 points for each con mpetency individually Rubric 13: Professional F Practice Competencies Total Points: /8 possible
+- Adhere to the professional codes of ethics, the speech-language pathology scope of practice documents, professional fiduciary responsibility for each client/patient/student served, and federal, state, and institutional regulations and policies related to the profession of speech-language pathology and its services, including compliance with confidentiality issues related to the Health Insurance Portability and Accountability Act (HIPAA) and the Family Educational Rights and Privacy Act (FERPA). - Differentiate service delivery models based on practice sites (e.g., hospital, school, private practice, etc.). - Demonstrate an understanding of the effects of their actions and make appropriate changes as needed.

+Effective Communication Skills

+• Demonstrate the ability to communicate in a responsive and responsible manner with clients/patients/students, families, communities, and interprofessional team colleagues and other professionals.

+Points:

+Points:

+Points:

+Evidence-Based Practice

+• Access and critically evaluate information sources, apply information to appropriate populati ons, a and integr ate evider nce in provisi on of spee ch-lang guage pathol ogy services.

+Professional Duty

+- Demonstrate knowledge of one's own role and those of other professions to appropriately assess and address the needs of the individuals and populations served. - Demonstrate knowledge of the roles and importance of interdisciplinary/interprofessional assessment and intervention and be able to interact and coordinate care effectively with other disciplines and community resources. - Demonstrate knowledge of the roles and importance of individual and collective (e.g., local, national organizations) advocacy for clients/patients/students' right to care.

+- Demonstrate knowledge of the role of the clinical teaching and clinical modeling as well as supervision of students and other support personnel. - → Reviewer should award up to 2 points for each competency individually

+Rubric 13: Professional Practice Competencies Total Points: /8 possible